jasonchuangkw/project_genshin/README.md

 Exhibit 7: Trend between Spiral Abyss and no. of Active Days<br>
 <img src="/graphics/exhibit_7.jpg" width=50% height=50%></img>

-For the complete list of variables, please refer to the Appendix below.
+For the complete analysis, please refer to eda_and_analysis.jpynb found in the code folder.
 _______
 ### Meet the Archetypes - Freshman, Sophomore, Junior and Senior